DATA-606-SPRING-2022/Eskarteek_DATA606/README.md

 3 .1.3.
 Sentiment Detection Algorithm
 For automatic sentiment detection of news articles, we are following Dictionary based approach which uses Bag of Word technique for text mining.
 This method is based on the research of J.
 Bean in his implementation of Twitter sentiment analysis for airline companies [6].
-To build the polarity dictionary, we need two types of words collection; i.e. positive words and negative words.
+To detect the polarity we used  VADER Sentiment analyzer, VADER ( Valence Aware Dictionary for Sentiment Reasoning) is a model used for text sentiment analysis that is sensitive to both polarity (positive/negative) and intensity (strength) of emotion and embedding text using Gensim Word2Vec these are a modern approach for representing text in natural language processing.
+TF-IDF Term frequency (TF) is how often a word appears in a document, divided by how many words there are and, inverse document frequency (IDF) is how unique or rare a word is., we need two types of words collection; i.e. positive words and negative words.
 Then we can match the article’s words against both these words list and count numbers of words appears in both the dictionaries and calculate the score of that document.
 We created the polarity words dictionary using general words with positive and negative polarity.
 Also addition to this, we used Finance specific words with its polarity using McDonald’s research [16].
-In this dictionary, we collected 2360 positive words and 7383 negative words.
-For the news article, we are considering the string which contains headline and news body, both.
-The algorithm to calculate sentiment score of a document is given below.
-Algorithm:

-1. Tokenize the document into word vector.
-2. Prepare the dictionary which contains words with its polarity (positive or negative)

-3. Check against each word weather it matches with one of the word from positive word dictionary or negative words dictionary.
-4. Count number of words belongs to positive and negative polarity.
-5. Calculate Score of document = count (pos.matches) – count (neg.matches)
-6. If the Score is 0 or more, we consider the document is positive or else, negative.

-Here, we are considering one assumption as if the score of the document is 0, then we label it as positive as we are considering two class problem for this implementation.
+Here, we are considering one assumption as if the score of the document is 1, then we label it as positive as we are considering two class problem for this implementation.
 As a result, we get news collection with its sentiment score and polarity as positive or negative.